katerinastav/collegestuff/ba_minor/widgets.md

  * Identify Outliers

 ## Test and Score

+> We use Test and Score to test the quality of the model and compare it with other models.
+When it comes to Regression, the best algorithm is the one with the lowest RMSE.
+When it comes to classification, best practise is to first look at precision and recall.
+They need to be the highest they can, but they also influence each other.
+If you try to increase the one, most likely the othr will decrease.
+When different models have similar recall and precision values, look at the AUC value.
+This needs to be high as well.
+CA from what I understood is pretty much worthless and doesn't say a lot about the efficiency of the model.
+But if you are asked to compare models, know that more answers can be right.
+What is important is to give an explanation for your answer so that the teachers understand your logic.

 * Test on train data uses the whole dataset for training and then for testing.
 This method practically always gives wrong results.
 * Test on test data: the above methods use the data from Data signal only.